causeforce/OCI/README.md

 For more information about CauseForce visit http://www.causeforce.com/

-For more information on "The Ride to Conquer Cancer" visit http://www.conquercancer.ca
+For more information on The Ride to Conquer Cancer visit http://www.conquercancer.ca

 ## Development:
 💻 Moe Quraishi, Front-end / MEAN Stack Developer